CollabAR-Source/CollabAR-Code/README.md

 To train the distortion classifier, follow the procedure below:

-1. Download the training script.
-Then put the script in the same dir with the training set folder.
-Note that the training set folder cannot contain non-image files.
+1. Prepare your dataset and put it in *CollabAR-Code* dir.
+Note that the dataset folder cannot contain non-image files.
+2. Change directory to *CollabAR-Code* dir.
-2. Run the script as follows: python .\trainDisClassifer.py -training_set
+3. Run the script as follows: `python .\trainDisClassifer.py -training_set`
    - *training_set*: indicates dir that contains the training images.
-3. The generated weights named "*type_model.hdf5*" will be saved in a created folder named "*weights*".
+4. The generated weights named "*type_model.hdf5*" will be saved in a created folder named "*weights*".

 ### 1.2 Recognition experts
 Based on the output of the distortion classifier, one of the four dedicated recognition experts is selected for image recognition.
 Here, we use the lightweight MobileNetV2 as the base DNN model for training the recognition experts.